herts-astrostudents/Code-Review/Task 10/readme.md

 The task is to classify the given spectrum as QSO or star using the SDSS(g-r vs u-g) colour-colour diagram.

 The task is to finish up the included code which allows a spectrum to be plotted onto a colour-colour diagram.
-There isn't actually much to do other than fill in the blanks!
+There isn't actually much to do other than fill in the blanks where you see `NotImplementedError`!

 The script `run.py` will read in the mystery spectrum and three filter curve files.